You can get a VA loan with just about any lender anywhere, right?

 The list is presented in no special order, but we have given the top three slots to lenders who specialize in loans and/or financial services for consumers with military service backgrounds.

-If you want to see VA loan rates, here’s a quick look:
+If you want to see VA loan rates, you can check them:

 1. Veterans United Home Loans